hmchou56/centra8/centra5/registration.md

 ## Registration

-Registration for CENTRA 5 Meeting and Satellite Event SAGE 2 Visualization Workshop is now open [here](https://forms.gle/Uyd6qZAxJqwipc689).
+Registration for CENTRA 5 Meeting and Satellite Event SAGE 2 Visualization Workshop has been suspended.